deficollective/defiscan/src/content/protocols/uniswap-v3-arbitrum.md

 fees can be changed by the DAO.
 A `Timelock` protects the contracts and updates are governed by the `GovernorBravo` contract.
 The lock period is at least two days and up to 30 days for governance actions.
 When a proposal is created (at least 2.5M Uni), the community can cast their votes during a 3 day voting period.
 If a majority, and at least 4M votes are cast for the proposal, it is queued in the Timelock, and may be executed in a minimum of 2 days.
-Additionally, governance actions initiated on Ethereum (L1) are enforced on Arbitrum (L2).
-This cross-chain enforcement ensures that Timelock decisions on L1 are consistently applied to the contracts on L2.
+Subsequently, governance actions initiated on Ethereum (L1) are enforced on Arbitrum (L2) with very strong guarantees (see [Governance Decision Enforcement from L1 to Arbitrum](#governance-decision-enforcement-from-l1-to-arbitrum)).

 # Security Council